-There are so many ways we could spend money on our families, what makes professional photography worthy of investing your hard earned dollars?
+There are so many ways we could spend money on our families, what makes professional photography worthy of being called an investment?

-So which is photography?
-Clearly, photography, particularly good photography, costs money, and some would be quick to classify it as an expense.
-After all, there are so many ways we could spend money on our families, what makes photography worthy of investing hard earned dollars?
+Clearly photography, particularly professional photography, costs money and some would be quick to classify it as an expense.
+After all, there are so many other ways we could spend money on our families, so what makes photography worthy of investing our hard-earned dollars?

-A great photographer can add more than good lighting – they can bring context to an image, evoking all five senses, not just visual.
-They can induce a reminder of what we were at a particular instant in time.
-For many, a photograph is a captured millisecond; a cross section of our lives at a given moment; a recorded image preserved for decades to come.
-Indeed for some it represents a future opportunity for nostalgic recollection.
+A great photographer can add more than just good lighting – they can bring context to an image, evoking all five senses, not just visual.
+They can trigger a reminder of how we were at a particular moment in time.
+For many, a photograph is a captured millisecond, a cross section of our lives at a given moment or a recorded image preserved for decades to come.
+Indeed, for some it represents a future opportunity for nostalgic recollection.